emanic/wms-docs/README.md

 Number  | Description
 :------ | :------
-WMS-142 | The user interface controls do not work on Internet Explorer 11.
+WMS-161 | Internet Explorer 11 clients cannot share their screens.

 ## About the contents of the widget ZIP file